Nissan Skyline: S54

 Prince launched the racing version of the Skyline, the Skyline GT in May 1964.
 It was based on the S50D-1 and used the G-7 engine from the Gloria S41, though the car needed a 200 mm extension to the wheelbase (all forward of the cowl) to provide space in the engine bay for the inline six.
 It entered the second Japanese Grand Touring II (GT-II) on 3 May 1964 and they hoped to win the race.
 Competing against the Porsche 904, the Skyline GTs managed second through to sixth places.
 Only 100 units S54A-1 were made for homologation purpose (92 road cars and 8 racing cars) and sold out instantly due to the success of the race vehicle.
 The S54A-1 was available with the standard single carburetor (G7-A) 2.0-liter inline-six engine (producing 105 PS and 16.0 kg.m), 4-speed manual transmission and tachometer as standard.
-The triple Webber carburetors, a LSD, 5-speed manual transmission, sport steering wheel and oil cooler were available as additional options.
+The triple Weber carburetors, a LSD, 5-speed manual transmission, sport steering wheel and oil cooler were available as additional options.

 In February 1965, the Prince Skyline 2000GT road car (S54B-2) was released to the Japanese market, followed by the less powerful 2000GT-A (S54A-2) in September on the same year and S54B-2 model was renamed to 2000GT-B.